+Academic Policy

-Academic Policy: The American School of Ulaanbaatar provides an academic environment that encourages a high standard of excellence for each student.
+The American School of Ulaanbaatar provides an academic environment that encourages a high standard of excellence for each student.
 Assessment and Evaluation are designed in keeping with the belief that the primary purpose of assessment and evaluation is to improve student learning and to provide students with clear and detailed feedback on their progress.
 Assessment feedback is provided to students on a timely basis along with clear strategies for improvement.
 Students undergo a range of assessment and evaluation experiences, including but not limited to, written assignments, collaborative and individual projects, homework, oral presentations, tests, quizzes and formal examinations.
-In High School, there is a final examination in each subject at the end of every semester.
+In High School, there is a final examination or project in each subject at the end of the year.

+Academic Integrity

-Academic Integrity The ASU community maintains the highest level of academic honesty.
+The ASU community maintains the highest level of academic honesty.
 All students are expected to submit work of their own that is properly referenced.
 Students who plagiarize or cheat will be required to resubmit the work.
-Repeat offences will result in a student being asked to leave the school community permanently.
+Second offenses will result in the student receiving a zero on the assignment, and subsequent offenses may result in suspension or expulsion.

-Assessment and Evaluation.
+Assessment and Evaluation

 It is critically important to provide timely and effective feedback to students and parents about a student's learning and achievement.
 At ASU, two report cards will be issued each semester.
 The mid-semester report will be followed by a Parent - Teacher conference day in which all parents are encouraged to participate.
 Additionally, parents can follow the progress of their child by logging onto the Parent Portal found in the school record system.
 The student service office can provide guidance on how to use the Parent Portal.
 Measures of Academic progress (MAP) tests are carried out three times a year.
 Students and parents can use the results from these tests to guide learning and planning for the future.

+Grading

-Grading: Attendance and class participation account for a minimum of 10% of the final grade in any course.
+Attendance and class participation account for a minimum of 10% of the final grade in any course.
 Grades are based on % marks as follows:

-A A- B + В В- C + C C- D+ D D- F 93- 100% 90 - 92% 87 - 89% 80 - 82% 77 - 79% 73 - 76% 70 - 72% 67 - 69% 63 - 66% 60 - 62% < 60%
+A A- B+ В B- C+ C C- D+ D D- F 93- 100% 90 92% - 87 89% - 83 86% - 80 82% - 77 79% - 73 76% - 70 72% - 67 69% - 63 66% - 60 62% - < 60% GPA 4.0 3.7 3.3 3 2.7 2.3 2 1.7 1.3 1 0.7 0 AP GPA 5.0 4.7 4.3 4 3.7 3.3 3 2.7 2.3 2 1.7 0